Tej-Birring/aut_viam_inveniam_aut_faciam/src/assets/posts/c-memory-layout.md

 ## Types of Memory

-A typical computer system consists of main different forms of memory.
+A typical computer system consists of many different forms of 'memory' — the term 'memory' being used in the most abstract sense as the means by which to store digital (binary) data consisting of logic '0'

 # References